Leading the way in green technology for waste and recycling

 Similarly, adding a secondary market income stream to their businesses means that companies are incentivised to separate and reuse critical materials, which saves them from going into landfill and reduces the need for new mining.

-At the CAANZ/SAICA Joint Conference in 2023, I gave a passionate presentation about the impact of waste, poor waste management and a linear economy on the planet.
-In the presentation, I explained how better waste management practices can lead to a circular economy approach, which in turn can drive both commercial profitability and environmental change.
+At the CAANZ/SAICA Joint Conference in 2023, our CEO Chris Williams, gave a passionate presentation about the impact of waste, poor waste management and a linear economy on the planet.
+In the presentation, he explained how better waste management practices can lead to a circular economy approach, which in turn can drive both commercial profitability and environmental change.

 Giving waste a profile